 If you are interested in Psychology and think you’d like to pursue a career in the field, there are innumerable options available to you.
 Identifying what you truly want and the best way for you to pursue your career in this field can be an emotional, logistical and overwhelming maze of options.
-Many false notions and beliefs exist about this field that, unfortunately, deter gifted and hopeful future psychological practitioners.
+Many false notions and beliefs exist about this field that, unfortunately, deter gifted and industrious future psychological practitioners.
 Individuals frequently ask for guidance on this topic: how to pursue a fulfilling career in the field of Psychology.

 Some ways I can help:

 explore which career will give you the experience you hope for

 find the right program for you and your goals

 share information about how to make yourself a competitive candidate (in the eyes of admissions) for graduate school admissions programs

 provide practical resources to help you research options